gSchool/TTP-EXCEL-CONTENT/excel-lessons/pivot-tables.md

 1. Continue using the Pronto spreadsheet from the first challenge
 2. Modify the pivot table by adding gender to the COLUMNS pane
+3. Remove the MIN and MAX fields from the pivot table
-3. Make the following changes to improve the user experience:
+4. Make the following changes to improve the user experience:
-4. Sort by the sum of the duration decending
+5. Sort by the sum of the trip duration decending
-5. Add subtotals where you think that they're appropriate
-6. Format the table; add more descriptive column headers
+5. Make a change to the subtotals and total settings
 7. Add a filter for birthyear
 8. Modify column names in the pivot table to make them easier to understand (if needed)
+9. Remove unnecessary decimal digits from the numerical values
 9. Submit a GitHub link to the spreadsheet

 ##### !end-question